sangtvo/California-Population-Prediction/README.md

 General Information
 ---
 The project is part of a graduate course (_R for Data Analysts_) at Western Governor's University.
-The data will not be provided, but rather an explanation of key findings and analysis of the project.
-The raw data set contains 1,046 observations and 20 features which is later reduced to 6 features.
+The data is from the [US Census Bureau](https://www.census.gov/programs-surveys/popest.html).

 **To expand the project even further as a business use case, how can the police department increase the chances of their eligibility for funding if not eligible?**